Moving Across State Lines? Here’s What You Need to Know

 Aside from the actual moving process, one of the more stressful things about moving to a new state is switching all of your documentation.
 This may include your driverโ€™s license, health insurance provider, vehicle tags and plates, car insurance, voter registration, and other forms of identification.
 Try not to get overly worked up about these things in the first week.
 Focus on moving in and then take an afternoon to research all of the things you need to do, what proof of residency you need, and how the transfer process works for each item.
 DMV.org offers a helpful page that explains some of the things you need to take care of when moving to a new state, and what time requirements there are.

 In order to do most things, youโ€™ll need some sort of proof of residency.
 This typically needs to be a bill with your new address on it.
-Calling one of your service providers and asking them to provide you with an advanced bill may be necessary.
+You may need to call your service providers across state lines and ask them to provide an advanced bill.
 Otherwise, you might not get bills until the end of the month.
 Gas, electric, water, and cable companies are familiar with the need for proof of residency documents and shouldnโ€™t give you any trouble about acquiring them as quickly as possible.

 Locate Schools and Physicians State4

-If you have children, two of the most important things to do after a move are locate their new school(s) and find a family physician.
+If you have children, two of the most important things to do after moving across state lines is to locate their new school(s) and find a family physician.
 Schools are likely already assigned to you, but you may have other nearby options if youโ€™re considering the private school route.
 If youโ€™re looking for an easy way to identify schools and colleges in the city youโ€™re moving to, this tool by the National Center for Education Statistics is extremely helpful.

 As for doctors, you never know when youโ€™ll need a doctor โ€“ so go ahead and find one in advance.
 If possible, find a primary care doctor that can treat the entire family.
-Aside from asking people for references, you can also use a resource like the American Medical Association or Doctor Directory to find a reliable and honest doctor.
+Aside from asking people for references, you can also use a resource like the American Medical Association to find a physician.

 Get Familiar with Your Surroundings

-State5 Moving into a new environment can be intimidating, but itโ€™s critical that you get out and learn as much as possible.
+State5 Moving across state lines is intimidating, but itโ€™s critical that you get out and learn as much as possible.
 Meet your neighbors, locate the nearest hospital, find out where nearby supermarkets and restaurants are located.
 Study maps and find the quickest way to work.
 Taking care of all of these things in the first couple weeks helps a place feel more like home.
 Youโ€™ll learn a lot about your new city in the coming months, but why put off for tomorrow what you can get done today?

 By following these tips and making a positive effort to embrace your new city, the process will be less stressful and more exciting.
 Happy moving!